PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/ets2/ets2-qjti.md

 ### DAF XF Euro 6

-* Pre-existing configs now use facelift interiors if they didn’t already
+* Pre-existing configs now use facelift interiors if they didn't already
 * Added 2012 configs based on the originals

 The 2012 configurations will appear in the Used Dealer at random.